Welcome to CAA.

 - Service to a vehicle that in the attending service provider’s sole opinion appears to be: (A) abandoned; (B) in an advanced state of disrepair; (C) located in, heading to or transported from a salvage yard or impound lot; or (D) un-plated, unlicensed or improperly licensed.

-- Service to a vehicle that is already located at a commercial garage or vehicle repair facility.
+- Service to a vehicle that is already located at a commercial garage or vehicle repair facility unless such service is expressly pre-authorized by CAA SCO.
+Please note: proof of release/payment must be provided by the requesting Member at the time of service.

 - Second or additional tows for any individual service event intended to extend the length of a tow.